Azzarox/My-Todo-MERN-App/api/README.md

 To deploy changes they should be committed and pushed to the repository.
 The service (Render) tracks only the /api folder.

+Disclaimer: If you want to deploy the api on different Render account the only requirements is for environment variables on the Render platform to have DATABASE_URL and JWT_SECRET.

 [Go Back](../README.md)